Our Approach

 Ecosystem Development

-We work to develop a supportive entrepreneurial ecosystem to enable emerging remote First Nation entrepreneurs have access to appropriate business support and infrastructure.
-This includes networks, information, markets, finance and financial management support, physical spaces, virtual support and technology.
-We focus on supporting the development of strong, long-term partnerships to support these and are a member of MeshPoints which aims to build a more diverse, resilient community and economy in Western Australia.
+We work to develop a supportive entrepreneurial ecosystem to enable emerging remote First Nation entrepreneurs have access to right business support and infrastructure and capital.
+This includes access to networks, information, markets, finance and financial management support, physical spaces, virtual support and technology.
+We focus on supporting the development of strong, long-term partnerships to support these.

 Well-being

-Enterprise in remote First Nation communities contributes to health and well-being by supporting the engagement in meaningful occupations and by fostering connection to culture and country.
+Enterprise in remote First Nation communities contributes to health and well-being by supporting meaningful employment and by fostering connection to culture and country.
 Strong cultural identity is fundamental to Indigenous health and social and emotional well-being.
 Connection to culture is evidenced as being preventative of suicide (Chandler, 2008).
-Our approach strongly promotes connection to culture this as we work with community leaders to use enterprise as a way to respond to mental health concerns and as a form of suicide prevention.
+Our approach strongly promotes connection to culture.
+EPWA works with community leaders to use enterprise as a way to respond to mental health concerns and promote wellbeing.